forwardemail/forwardemail.net/app/views/faq/index.md

 ## Can I forward unlimited emails with this

 Yes, however "relatively unknown" senders are rate limited to 1,000 connections per hour per hostname or IP.
+See the section on [Rate Limiting](#do-you-have-rate-limiting).

-By "relatively unknown", we mean senders that do not appear in the top 100,000 unique root domain names used at the DNS level.
+By "relatively unknown", we mean senders that do not appear in the [Whitelist](#do-you-have-a-whitelist).

-This means that service providers such as Gmail, Outlook, Apple, and Yahoo are not rate limited, and plenty more.

 If this limit is exceeded we send a "421" response code which tells the senders mail server to retry again later.